 Industrial plants and equipment consist of unique structures that are often very heavy and sensitive.
-When foundations are built on compressible soils, careful consideration must be taken during design and execution to ensure the safe operation of the plant within the structures.
+When foundations are built on compressible soils, careful consideration must be taken during design and execution to ensure the safe operation of the plant.
+Ground improvement has provided this industry a unique solution to control settlement to match the required performance criteria, rather than utilising structural solutions like piles to eliminate settlement all together.